vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 ## What are docker secrets?

-In its most simple form, they are just a way to share secrets securely and only with a docker container that needs access to then.
+In its most simple form, they are just a way to share secrets securely and only with a docker container that needs access to them.
 They were first introduced in Docker Swarm version 1.13, secrets are encrypted during transit and at rest.
 This makes them a great way to distribute connection strings, passwords, certs or other sensitive information.
 Now you might be wondering, can I than only use them with Docker Swarm?
 And that is were `docker-compose` comes into the story, with `docker-compose` we can leverage this feature for development without ever needing Docker Swarm.

 ## How to use Docker secrets with docker-compose